Gophers welcomes five Minnesotans and one Coloradoan to the 2015 roster

-Krystle (Kallman) Seidel will be entering her seventh year with the program during the 2015 season.
+Krystle (Kallman) Seidel will be entering her ninth year with the program during the 2017 season.

 In 2013, she helped coach the Golden Gophers to an 11-8-2 record and a berth into the NCAA Tournament for the first time since 2010.
 In her time as an assistant coach at the University of Minnesota, the program holds an overall record of 57-36-12.

 The Minnesota Gophers advanced to the NCAA Sweet Sixteen twice in program history-2008 and 2010.
 Seidel was part of both of those seasons, one as a player and one as a coach.
 As the primary defensive coach in 2010, Seidel helped the team in allowing fewer than 20 goals for the third-straight year.
 With only 18 goals against for the year, Minnesota finished with a top #30 Goals Against Average in the nation.
 During the 2010 Season, the Gophers also beat four teams ranked in the Top 25.

-In the five years that Seidel has been coaching for the Gophers, three defenders have received Big Ten honors and two have earned All-Great Lakes Region Teams honors.
+In the eight years that Seidel has been coaching for the Gophers, four defenders have received Big Ten honors and three have earned All-Great Lakes Region Teams honors.
+Most recently Seidel coached Rashida Beal, who was named to the First Team All-Big Ten team and also was named Big Ten Defender of the Year, the first in Minnesota history.
 Josee Solie earned Second Team All-Big Ten honors as a defensive midfielder in 2011.
 In 2010, Kylie Kallman, younger sister of Seidel, earned Second Team All-Big Ten and All Great Lakes Region Team honors and in 2009 while center defender Jenista Clark earned 1st Team All-Big Ten and First Team All-Great Lakes Region awards.

 Seidel joined the staff fresh off her senior season with the Golden Gophers where she patrolled the defense and led them to the top of both the Big Ten and NCAA charts.
 As a starter in every match in 2008, Seidel helped lead the Golden Gophers to the best record in school history (22-4-0) and an appearance in the NCAA Sweet Sixteen.